baigel2/people/content/en/post/hifz1.md

 In fact I'm still in the process of figuring out the full method and I will keep track of it in a google drive folder which I will link to [here](https://rb.gy/2ikjzs).

+**Edit 15.06.2025:** It's worth noting that my method will not give you as strong of a hifz as the classical method will.
+It will give you a strong enough hifz to recite whatever you learn in salah and whenever else you like.

+For example, I know surah mulk, but if you asked me to read from verse 17 I wouldnt be able to do it unless you started me off.
+Practitioners of the classical method however would have no problem starting off from whichever verse you liked and they would also be able to tell you which page the verse was on and where on the page.

+Some might even be able to give you a translation and a summary of the tafsir as well.

+Like I said, my method is not a replacement for the classical method.
+It is an alternative for people who do not have the time to commit to the classical method.

 So, finally...